Montefiore Einstein Medical Center: Leadership

 Steven M. Safyer, M.D. was president and chief executive officer of Montefiore from 2008 to 2019.
-Prior to that, Dr. Safyer had been at Montefiore for 30 years, as a medical resident, an attending physician, and then vice president and chief medical officer.
+Before that Safyer had been at Montefiore for 30 years, as a medical resident, an attending physician, and then vice president and chief medical officer.

-In November 2019, the board of trustees named Dr. Philip O. Ozuah as the chief executive officer of Montefiore beginning November 15, 2019.
+In November 2019, the board of trustees named Philip O. Ozuah as the chief executive officer of Montefiore beginning November 15, 2019.
 He had been the physician-in-chief of Montefiore Children's Hospital.